Yashraaj2002/Dvd-Rental-Data-Analysis/README.md

 ORDER BY
     total_revenue DESC
 ```
-Sports, Sci-Fi, Animation, and Drama are the top revenue-generating categories, reflecting a strong customer appetite for both high-adrenaline and emotionally engaging storytelling.
+Insight: Sports, Sci-Fi, Animation, and Drama are the top revenue-generating categories, reflecting a strong customer appetite for both high-adrenaline and emotionally engaging storytelling.